2008 AFF Championship final: Post-match

 "My Dinh Stadium exploded, I took off my shirt and ran crazily to the sidelines, in the happiest moment of my life.
 I would never trade that feeling for anything else.
 Bursting, relieved, happy, satisfied, all rolled into one.
 I only scored two goals in the entire tournament, and those were in the two finals.
-How could I ever fully express my gratitude to the wonderful teacher who was by my side, my teammates who fought side by side in the life-and-death matches, and those passionate fans.
+How could I ever fully express my gratitude to the wonderful teacher who was by my side, my teammates who fought side by side in the life-and-death matches, and those passionate fans?
 They were the most difficult people, but also the most lovable.
 I just kept running, letting my feet take me wherever they wanted.
 It took me a while to regain my composure and return to the pitch so the match could start again.
 I frantically searched for my shirt that had accidentally fallen somewhere.
 A teammate gave me a spare shirt, but that was no longer important.
 Before I could put it on, the referee blew the whistle to end the match.
 I have never heard a whistle so... lovely."

 — – "Minute 89" (autobiography), Le Cong Vinh, published in 2018.

-The historic victory made millions of Vietnamese people take to the streets to celebrate in all provinces and cities.
-In Hanoi, central streets such as Tràng Tiền, Nguyễn Chí Thanh, Đống Đa... were filled with vehicles, red flags with yellow stars, and car horns, lasting until dawn the next day.
-In Ho Chi Minh City, central areas such as Districts 1, 3, and Tân Bình also saw jubilant celebrations.
-Not only in big cities, but also in Huế, Quảng Ngãi, Hội An, and Nha Trang, people brought flags to the streets and were filled with joy.
-In Cần Thơ, this was the first time since the victory over Malaysia in the 2002 AFF Cup that local people took to the streets to celebrate in such large numbers.
-And Rạch Giá City (Kiên Giang) really "exploded" when Công Vinh scored.
-Fans poured into the streets, causing long traffic jams on many streets, and the authorities had to work hard to regulate and maintain order.
+Following the victory, public celebrations were reported across Vietnam, with large crowds gathering in major cities and provincial areas.
+In Hanoi and Ho Chi Minh City, many residents assembled in central districts, waving national flags and celebrating into the night.
+Similar celebrations were also reported in cities including Huế, Quảng Ngãi, Hội An, Nha Trang, and Cần Thơ.
+In Rạch Giá, large crowds gathered in the streets following Công Vinh's goal, resulting in temporary traffic congestion.

 Domestic and international media quickly called this a “miracle”, as this was the first time Vietnam had won a regional tournament.
 The press evaluated Cong Vinh’s “last minute” header as a symbol of Vietnam’s hope, determination and bravery.
 And in 2018, under the leadership of coach Park Hang-seo, Vietnam won the AFF Championship for the second time, but then the team failed in 2020 and 2022.
 In 2024, Vietnam won the championship for the third time with coach Kim Sang-sik, affirming the stable development of Vietnamese football in the next decade.